vijay03/cs360v-f20/notes/serverless-arch.md

 * Kubeless
   * Functions are represented as Custom Resource Definitions (CRD)
+    * A custom resource is an extension of Kubernetes API (new kind of object)
+    * A CRD groups together custom resources of one type
   * Serverless function deployed using ConfigMaps
   * Controller running as a service, checks for changes to ThirdPartyResource